The imaginaries of Leadership

 Our

-Eranos is a strategy consultancy bridging the gap between the humanities and business, specialising in Corporate Social Transformation.
-For 15 years and in more than 10 countries, the Eranos team has been helping companies to take the first steps towards a model that contributes to society, where the end is to support life and the means its commercial and productive activity.
+Eranos is a strategy consulting firm bridging the gap between the humanities and business, specializing in the societal transformation of companies.
+For 15 years and in more than 10 countries, the Eranos team has been helping companies take the first steps towards a socially responsible business model, whose purpose is to support life and whose means are its commercial and productive activity.